artgenexyz/nft-contracts/contracts/README.md

-# MetaverseNFTFactory
+# ERC721CommunityImplementationFactory

 The architecture works as follows:

-- MetaverseNFTFactory is a base contract that manages the creation of NFTs.
+- ERC721CommunityImplementationFactory is a base contract that manages the creation of NFTs.
 It takes small gas fee (about 500k gas) to create a new NFT smart-contract.
-- MetaverseNFT is an NFT sale contract.
+- ERC721CommunityImplementation is an NFT sale contract.
 It can mint NFTs and allows other contracts to connect to it for minting.
 It includes public sale options by default.
-- INFTExtension is an interface that is allowed to connect to MetaverseNFT and mint on their behalf
+- INFTExtension is an interface that is allowed to connect to ERC721CommunityImplementation and mint on their behalf
-- MetaverseBaseNFT is a standalone contract that can be deployed without Factory.
-It has all the features from MetaverseNFT, but allows to be extended and deployed separately.
+- ERC721CommunityBase is a standalone contract that can be deployed without Factory.
+It has all the features from ERC721CommunityImplementation, but allows to be extended and deployed separately.

-## How to connect extension to MetaverseNFT
+## How to connect extension to ERC721CommunityImplementation

 1. Deploy extension contract that conforms to `INFTExtension` interface.
 Optionally, use `NFTExtension` as a base contract.
-2. On that `MetaverseNFT`, call `addExtension(address _extension)` with the address of the extension.
+2. On that `ERC721CommunityImplementation`, call `addExtension(address _extension)` with the address of the extension.
-3. Now you can startSale or use extension any other way to mint tokens from the `MetaverseNFT`.
+3. Now you can startSale or use extension any other way to mint tokens from the `ERC721CommunityImplementation`.

-## MetaverseNFT
+## ERC721CommunityImplementation

 This is a clone-able version of `contracts/AvatarNFT.sol`.
 It's a fixed-supply ERC721 minter.
 You can set price and other misc params for the public sale.